GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-04-02 05:28:39 IST
+This content is dynamically generated in Indian Time (IST): 2025-04-02 07:22:35 IST

 Current Weather in Coimbatore:
 Temperature: 25.88 °C
-Condition: thunderstorm
+Condition: haze